forestgrape/coronavirus/spread_analyses.md

 ### Methods
 * Analyses are based on
   1. literature and
-  2. directly analyzing published Covid-19 cases data.
+  2. directly analyzing published Covid-19 data.
-* The spread observed for Covid-19 is analysed.
-* The spread is compared to the observed spread for other diseases.
+* The spread observed for Covid-19 is analysed and sometimes compared to the observed spread for other diseases.

 ## Observed Spread Patterns